snarlysodboxer/hambone/README.md

 ### Develop

 * TODO
-* If you want to test against minikube, install and start it.
+* It's easy to test against minikube; install and start it, and ensure your kubectl config is pointed to it.
 * If you change the proto file, run `./bin/build-stubs.sh` to regenerate the Protocol Buffer code.

 ### Roadmap